How To Backup Azure Vm

 One way to backup a VM is to create a snapshot.
 A snapshot captures the state of a VM at a specific point in time, allowing you to revert to that state if necessary.
 This can be useful if you make changes to a VM that you later regret or if you need to restore data that was lost or damaged.

-See also How To Backup iPhone Online
+See also How To Backup Vmware Esxi Virtual Machines

 Another option is to create a backup of the VM’s files.
 This can be done using a tool like VMware vSphere Data Protection or Microsoft Azure Backup.
 These tools can backup the entire VM or just specific files and folders.
 This type of backup can be useful if you need to restore the VM to a different location or if you need to access the data outside of the VM.